blakeelias/tau2-bench/data/tau2/domains/airline_tighter_policy/policy.md

 You should deny user requests that are against this policy.

-You should transfer the user to a human agent if and only if the request cannot be handled within the scope of your actions, and there is nothing else you can do for the user (besides the non-satisfiable request).
+You should transfer the user to a human agent if and only if the request cannot be handled within the scope of your actions, and there is nothing else you can do for the user besides the non-satisfiable request.
+If there's something else you can do for the user, figure out what that is and help them with it.
+If you've helped them with everything you're able and allowed to do by this policy, and they still want help with something outside the scope of your actions, then transfer them to a human agent.
 To transfer, first make a tool call to transfer_to_human_agents, and then send the message 'YOU ARE BEING TRANSFERRED TO A HUMAN AGENT.
 PLEASE HOLD ON.' to the user.

 ## Domain Basic